BWNC-code/book-worm/TESTING.md

 Test Steps:

 1. Select "Add book" from the menu
-2. Enter invalid book details (e.g. " " for Title, " " for Author, "abcd" for Year, and " " for Genre)
+2. Enter invalid book details (e.g. " " for Title, "abcd" for Year)
 3. Press Enter

 Expected Output:

-- The message "Invalid input.
-Please try again." should be displayed
+- The message "Invalid {field}.
+Minimum 2 characters, alphanumeric." should be displayed
-- The program should prompt the user to try again or return to the main menu
+- The program should prompt the user to try again

 ## Test Case 3: Valid user input for adding a book by ISBN

 Test Steps:

 1. Select "Add book by ISBN" from the menu
-2. Enter a valid ISBN (e.g. "9780743273565" for "To Kill a Mockingbird" by Harper Lee)
+2. Enter a valid ISBN (e.g. "9780743273565" for "The Great Gatsby" by F. Scott Fitzgerald)
 3. Press Enter

 Expected Output: